robvanson/akouste/README.md

 #### Stimuli

-*name* Is the column name in the stimulus table, *style* is a CSS style.
+*name* Is the column name in the stimulus table, *style* is a CSS style. "text" Is the text or label visible to the participants.

 | Function | Syntax                             |
 | -------- | :----------------------------------: |